-Android phones don’t have a special setting to stop in-app purchases.
+Android smart devices don’t have a special setting to stop in-app purchases.
 But they do require you to enter your password or PIN every time you make one.

-You can change that setting inside the Play Store.
-Look for Require authentication for purchases.
-One setting lets you make purchases without a PIN/password.
-With another, you’ll only enter the PIN/password every half hour.
+You can make purchases without a PIN/password by selecting Never, or only enter the PIN/password every half hour.

 An app might be free, but downloading it will cost you some of your monthly mobile data allowance – unless you’re on Wi-Fi.
 That’s especially important to consider if you have a small mobile data allowance.

 To save your mobile data, try to install apps when you’re at home and connected to Wi-Fi.
-For more on Wi-Fi and mobile data, see the course on Wi-Fi and mobile networks
+For more on Wi-Fi and mobile data, see the courses in our Wi-Fi and mobile networks topic.

-To stop all apps from using mobile data, go to the Mobile data section of your Settings app and switch it off there.
-Then no apps – including things like Facebook and your browser – will use your data allowance.
-If you scroll down in Settings, you can switch mobile data off individually for the apps that use it.
+To stop all apps from using mobile data, go to the Mobile section of your Settings app and switch off Mobile Data.
+Then no apps, including things like Facebook and your browser, will use your data allowance.

-Stop apps from using mobile data on your Android phone (part 1)
+Stop apps from using mobile data on your Android device (part 1)

 To stop all apps from using mobile data, go to the Network & internet settings in your phone.
 Switch off Mobile data in the Data usage section.
 Then, even apps like Facebook and your browser won’t use your data allowance.

-Stop apps from using mobile data on your Android phone (part 2)
+Stop apps from using mobile data on your Android device (part 2)

 Under Apps & notifications in the settings, you can switch off Background data for individual apps.
 With that off, the app won’t download data when it’s not showing on your screen.

-Well done.
-You’ve reached the end of the How much does an app cost? activity.
+You’ve completed the How much does an app cost? activity.
 You've learned that you can choose between free and paid apps and that you can purchase additional features inside some apps.

-Next up, we'll get into how to choose the best app for you in the activity Choosing apps.
+Next up, we'll look at how to choose the best app for you in the Choosing apps activity.